THE PEANUTS MOVIE:

 Flintstones movie, and Alvin and the

-Chipmunks and some surprise hits like the 1990 Teenage Mutant Ninja Turtles movie, George of the Jungle, and more recently, Mr. Peabody & Sherman, I was split on what the finished product
+Chipmunks and some surprise hits such as the 1990 Teenage Mutant Ninja Turtles movie, George of the Jungle, and most recently Mr. Peabody & Sherman, I was uncertain of what the finished product would end up like, could it be a strong adaptation that succeeds in being an

 adaptation of the cartoon but also an entertaining movie or would it just be